Vicsalo/Metrics-conversion/README.md

 # Metrics-conversion
-Program that allows you to convert units of mesaure from the US to European countries For example, converting feet to meters
+Program that allows you to convert units of measure from the US to European countries For example, converting feet to meters